pixee/docs/docs/code-scanning-tools/overview.md

 - [Snyk](/code-scanning-tools/snyk)
 - [Contrast Security](/code-scanning-tools/contrast)
 - HCL AppScan
-- Checkmarx (beta)
+- Checkmarx

 # Supported Rules

-Pixee can triage and fix a wide range of security issues detected by code scanning tools.
+Pixee can triage (T) and/or fix (F) a wide range of security issues detected by code scanning tools.
 Many of these issues are common across tools and languages, such as:

-- SQL Injection
+- SQL Injection (T+F)
-- Cross-Site Scripting (XSS)
+- Cross-Site Scripting (XSS) (T+F)
-- Insecure Deserialization
+- Insecure Deserialization (T+F)
-- Insecure Randomness
+- Insecure Randomness (T+F)
-- XML External Entity (XXE)
+- XML External Entity (XXE) (F)
-- Insecure Cookie Handling
+- Insecure Cookie Handling (F)
-- Command Injection
+- Command Injection (T+F)
-- Insecure Configuration
+- Insecure Configuration (T)
-- Sensitive Data Logging
+- Sensitive Data Logging (T)
+- Resource Leak (F)
-- Detailed Error Messages
+- Detailed Error Messages (T+F)
+- SSRF (T+F)
+- Hardcoded Passwords (T)
+- XPath Injection (T+F)
+- HTTP Response Splitting / Response Smuggling / Header Injection (T+F)
+- Log Forging (T+F)
+- Path Traversal (T)
+- Open Redirect (T)
-- ... and many more!
+- ... and more!

-In addition, Pixee can triage and fix a variety of language-specific and code quality issues, too!
+In addition, Pixee can triage and fix a variety of tool-specific, language-specific and code quality issues, too!

-For detailed information about supported rules, or to request additional rule coverage, please [contact us](https://pixee.ai/demo-landing-page).
+Note that we won't claim support for a code scanner until we offer significant rule coverage, and we will then continue to mature our offering until complete.
+In this sense, we are always improving and expanding our rule coverage on all tools as we continue adding more triage and fix capabilities.

 # GitHub Action